 The course includes an oral test.

-The exercises and the laboratory carried out during the course are evaluated during the oral exam and contribute to the final grade of the exam.
+The exercises carried out during the course are evaluated during the oral exam and contribute to the final grade of the exam.

 There will be 3 exam sessions for the winter session (January-February-March) and 4 exam sessions for the summer session (June, July and September).
 During the lesson period, extraordinary sessions for students outside the course can be agreed with the teachers.

 The main purpose of the exam is to evaluate the students' ability to know how to operate and subsequently analyze urban plans at different levels of scale.